WillSams/Making-Games-For-The-NES-book-examples/README.md

 sudo apt install cc65 build-essential
 ```

 Each example will have to be compiled individually.
 Just execute `make` within the directory of the example's corresponding make file.
+You can execute `make run` to launch your compiled NES rom using FCEUX.
+If on Debian-based system, download the latest version from the [FCEUX website][8] instead of using the very old version provided by your package manager.
+With that said, the examples should run on any emulator, including [Mesen][9].

 ## Editing